Mary Bryant: Escape from the colony and recapture

 Mary Bryant, Allen, Broom alias John Butcher, Lillie, and Martin arrived back in England on 18 June 1792.
 The punishment for escaping from transportation was generally death, but following court hearings in London, they were all ordered to 'remain on their former sentence, until they should be discharged by course of law'.
-Their case was taken up by the biographer and lawyer, James Boswell.
+Their case was taken up by the biographer and lawyer James Boswell.
 On 2 May 1793 Mary Bryant was pardoned, and she was released from Newgate prison, her sentence having expired, while Allen, Broom alias Butcher, Lillie, and Martin had to wait until 2 November 1793 to be released by proclamation.
 Bryant returned to her family in Cornwall, and Boswell provided her with £10 a year until his death in 1795.

 In popular culture

-The Bryant party's escape was the subject of a ten episode serial, written by Rex Rienits, broadcast by the Australian Broadcasting Commission during 1963.
+The Bryant party's escape was the subject of a ten-episode serial, written by Rex Rienits, broadcast by the Australian Broadcasting Commission during 1963.
 Mary Bryant was portrayed by Fay Kelton.

 Bryant was the subject of a British/Australian television movie The Incredible Journey of Mary Bryant, with Romola Garai playing the eponymous role, Jack Davenport and Sam Neill.
 It was first screened in Australia on 30 October 2005 on Network Ten as a two 2-hour part series.
 It was screened in the UK over Easter weekend 2006 on ITV.
 It was not completely historically accurate.

 She also featured heavily in Timberlake Wertenbaker's play Our Country's Good, which itself was based on Thomas Keneally's novel The Playmaker.
 Both centre on the first Australian settlers' decision to stage a performance of The Recruiting Officer, and the action ends just at the point of Bryant's escape.
 In the play, she is referred to by a nickname, Dabby Bryant.

 The story was fictionalised by Rosa Jordan in her novel Far From Botany Bay, by Lesley Pearse in the novel Remember Me, and by Meg Keneally in Fled.

+The first chapter of the graphic novel Terra Doloris (978-2-344-00787-1, 2018) by Laurent-Frédéric Bollée and Philippe Nicloux is about Mary Bryant and her family.

 The Mary Bryant story also featured in Patrick Edgeworth's play Boswell for the Defence.
 A huge success in London in 1989, it starred Leo McKern.

 A musical titled Mary Bryant was written by Nick Enright and was presented in Melbourne by Magnormos.

 Mary Bryant was the subject of a one-woman theatre show, Oh Mary!, devised and directed by Bec Applebee and Simon Harvey (Kneehigh Theatre.
 It toured the UK in 2011.

-Paul Marsh (of the Canberra Australia group "Coolibah Coolective") composed "Sixty Six Days In An Open Boat" to tell the story of Mary and her family's journey.
+Paul Marsh (of the Canberra Australia group "Coolibah Coolective") composed "Sixty Six Days in an Open Boat" to tell the story of Mary and her family's journey.